telerik/kendo-ui-builder/docs/extension-points/custom-css.md

 ## Global Styles

-There are two options to define custom CSS rules<sup>2</sup>.
-The first and most obvious is in the global style sheet which every KUIB app has already generated for you.
-For AngularJS this is `\app\src\styles\app\app.custom.css` and for Angular `app/src/app/app.custom.css`.
-This is the place to define styles that you want to reuse across the entire application.
-If you have app-wide primitives, define them here.

-The other option is to use the view's style sheet.
-See below.
+To define custom CSS rules, use either of the following approaches:

+* Define any application-wide primitives and styles that you want to reuse across the entire application in the global stylesheet that the Builder generates for each web project.

+    For AngularJS, the global stylesheet is located at `\app\src\styles\app\app.custom.css`.

+    For Angular, the global stylesheet is located at `app/src/app/app.custom.css`.

+* Use the stylesheet of the desired view.
+For more information, refer to the section on [custom view styles](#toc-view-styles).

-## View styles
+## Scoped Styles

-Global styles play important role in app styling, but sometimes you need to “scope” your CSS to certain view.
-The benefits of doing this are:
+Certain use-case scenarios require you to scope your CSS to a certain view.
+The scoping of styles is a custom Kendo UI Builder implementation.

+### Benefits

+Using scoped styles helps you to:

-1. You don’t pollute the global scope with names
+* Avoid the pollution of the global scope with names.
-2. You avoid conflicting CSS cascades and accidental overrides
+* Avoid any conflicting CSS cascades and accidental overrides.
-3. Encapsulation and Modularity
-4. Smaller and easier to read CSS files

-When you generate an application, you get a style sheet file in each view’s folder.
-Every CSS rule that you write there will never leak out of it no matter how general it is.
-For instance, if you define rule like this:
+* Achieve encapsulation and modularity.
+* Create smaller and easy-to-read CSS files.

+### Specifics

+When the Builder generates an application, it outputs a stylesheet file in the folder of each view.
+Scoped styles are suitable for adding view-specific implementations that are not intended to be used by other views.
+To directly open each corresponding view stylesheet, use the button that loads a code editor which is located at the top right corner of each view.

+The CSS rules that you write within this view stylesheet file, no matter how general they are, do not leak out.
+For example, if you define the following rule, it will color all links in the current view but any links outside that view will remain unchanged.

 ```css
 a {